Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Results

-The main examples demonstrated in our work include: \begin{itemize} \item As the BNS chirp mass $\mathcal{M}_{\rm BNS}$ and mass ratio $q$ for a specific realization (ie a single hyperplane in the $\gtrsim 30$ dimensional progenitor binary parameter space) from \textsc{COMPAS} are passed to \textsc{MOSFiT} and \texttt{gwfast} to compute the KN and GW observables, which introduce further free parameters such as the distance and inclination, the observables carry imprints of the specific realization of the binary parameter space.
+Other main examples of multi-messenger modeling systematics indicated in our work include: \begin{itemize} \item As the BNS chirp mass $\mathcal{M}_{\rm BNS}$ and mass ratio $q$ for a specific realization (ie a single hyperplane in the $\gtrsim 30$ dimensional progenitor binary parameter space) from \textsc{COMPAS} are passed to \textsc{MOSFiT} and \texttt{gwfast} to compute the KN and GW observables, which introduce further free parameters such as the distance and inclination, the observables carry imprints of the specific realization of the binary parameter space.
 This motivates the creation of a catalogue of theoretical multi-messenger sources to aid exploration of the binary parameter space and anticipate systematics.

 \item Numerical relativity simulations serve as a linchpin for connecting the pre- and post-merger systems, and underlie models of the KN light curves and GW waveform.
 This implies that the assumptions of the numerical relativity simulations, e.g. scope of coverage in the parameter space, numerical stability, etc., are translated into multi-messenger systematics with complicated common origin but that manifest differently, e.g. the GW waveforms are sensitive to the spin but scale trivially with the total mass, whereas the KN simulations dependence on the total mass is complicated and the spin dependence is unknown.